JimMcL/YetAnotherTracker/README.md

 #### Optical flow motion detector

+`--motion-detector optical-flow`

 There are no options to customise the optical flow motion detector.
 Specify the option `--display-flow` to draw objects detected by the optical flow motion detector on the feedback window.
 This works by first detecting potential features using Shi-Tomasi feature detection, then applying the Lucas-Kanade method with pyramids.

 #### Differences motion detector

+`--motion-detector differences`

+The differences motion detector requires a number of parameters to be specified; firstly a method for segmenting foreground from background.

 `--foreground-segmenter background-subtraction`